daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 - Storage – to remember your GitHub token
 - Tabs – to detect when you're on Excalidraw

-**GitHub Gists** – Drawings are stored as GitHub Gists using GitHub's secure API.
-You control who can see them (public or private) and can delete them at any time.
+**Private GitHub Repository** – Drawings are stored in a private GitHub repository (`excalidraw-drawings`) using GitHub's secure API.
+Only you have access, and you can delete or manage files at any time through GitHub.

 ## Getting Started